thomasdavis/blah/README.md

 ### Needs improvement

 - [ ] Valtown is the current wrapper, need to be an alternative maybe using Vercel functions or some shit.
+- [ ] Need a nice strategy for composability

 ### AI GENERATED BULL SHIT